Sexual health · Reviewed by a physician

 Timing and panel choice go together.
 Two things to think about:

-1. When you test relative to exposure.
-If you test before the window period closes for the infection you're most worried about, a negative result may need to be repeated.
-Scheduling the test at the point when the most windows have closed — often around 2 weeks for bacterial STIs and 3 to 6 weeks for blood-borne infections — usually gives you the most useful single snapshot (per CDC).
-A high-risk exposure may still warrant a three-month follow-up for HIV and hepatitis C.
+1. When you test relative to your most recent exposure.
+If you test before detection becomes likely for the infection you're most worried about, a negative result may need to be repeated.
+Scheduling the test at the point when the most windows have likely closed usually gives you the most useful single snapshot (per CDC).
+A high-risk exposure may still warrant a three-month follow-up for HIV and hepatitis C. For day-count planning, use our how long after exposure to test guide.

 2. Which infections the panel actually covers.
 Not every panel tests for every infection.
 Our Standard STI panel covers 6 key infections at Labcorp: HIV, syphilis, hepatitis B, hepatitis C, gonorrhea, and chlamydia.
 The Comprehensive Sexual Health Panel adds HSV-1, HSV-2, and Trichomoniasis, for 9 tests total.
 (Hepatitis A is not included in either panel.)
 For a side-by-side breakdown of what each panel covers, see our full STI panel guide.